- AOD-9604 and semaglutide work through different receptor families with no overlap. The stack is pharmacologically additive, not redundant.

 How to Stack AOD-9604 With Semaglutide or Tirzepatide: Timing and Dosing

 Sequencing matters.
-GLP-1 agonists require a titration period of 4 to 16 weeks to reach therapeutic dose.
+GLP-1 agonists are stepped up slowly, over 4 to 16 weeks, to reach the full dose.
 Adding AOD-9604 on day one means managing two sets of adjustment effects at once.
 The standard approach is to establish the GLP-1 drug first, stabilize on it, then layer in AOD-9604.

-AOD-9604 is typically dosed subcutaneously, fasted, in the morning.
-Pre-exercise timing is favored because catecholamines released during exercise amplify ADRB3 signaling, which may enhance the lipolytic effect.
-No RCT has confirmed this timing advantage specifically for AOD-9604, but it fits the mechanism.
+AOD-9604 is typically injected under the skin, fasted, in the morning.
+Pre-exercise timing is favoured because exercise releases adrenaline and related signals that hit the same fat-cell switch, which may add to the effect.
+No trial has tested that timing for AOD-9604; it fits the mechanism and that is all.

 Should You Cycle AOD-9604 While on a Continuous GLP-1 Drug?